Dictating into VS Code with Parakeety

 NDA-bound code and Copilot privacy

-The wider engineering angle is in Parakeety for engineers and developers, and the deeper Cursor workflow (Composer-style prompting) is in Dictating into Cursor with Parakeety.
+The wider engineering angle is in Parakeety for engineers and developers, the deeper Cursor workflow (Composer-style prompting) is in Dictating into Cursor with Parakeety, and the reasoning behind keeping dictation on the device is set out in full elsewhere.

 FAQ